IuliiaKonovalova/school_app/README.md

   ![Profile page sales manager sales](documentation/features/profile_page/profile_page_sales_sales.png)

-It has a header with the total amount of sales made by the sales manager and a link to the sales page, where the whole statistics stored.
+It has a header with the total amount of sales made by the sales manager and a link to the sales page, where the whole statistics are stored.

   ![Profile page sales manager sales](documentation/features/profile_page/profile_page_sales_header.png)

-Under the header there are recent sales made with limited data (date on which the sale was made and an amount of classes sold).
-Since the pagination functionality has been implemented, there are only 20 recent sales could be seen and there are 2 buttons for the page navigation at the bottom of the table.
+Under the header, there are recent sales made with limited data (the date on which the sale was made and the number of classes sold).
+Since the pagination functionality has been implemented, there are only 20 recent sales could be seen, and there are two buttons for the page navigation at the bottom of the table.

   ![Profile page sales manager sales](documentation/features/profile_page/page_navigation1.png)